azeiee777/azeiee777/README.md

 - 👋 Hi, I’m Abdul Ajij Ansari
-- 👀 I’m interested in Coding and Cricket
+- 👀 I’m interested in Coding and playing Cricket
 - 🌱 I’m currently learning Android technology.
 - 💞️ I’m looking to collaborate on ..........
 - 📫 you can reach me on abdul002ajij@gmail.com